po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ### Create a New Feature Branch
 Github allows us to create multiple branches off of our `main` branch.
 This gives us a way to test multiple different features at a time.
 By doing this we can have multiple people working on a project without breaking our `main` branch.

-* Once you have the command line open, make sure you are in the right diretory by using the command:
+* Once you have the command line open, make sure you are in the right directory by using the command:

 ```
 cd super-team-project